Last Updated on 18/09/2020 by Adina

-Vegan vine leaf rolls stuffed with rice and mushrooms and cooked in an aromatic tomato broth.
+Vegetarian stuffed vine leaves or vegetarian sarma with rice and mushrooms, cooked in an aromatic tomato broth.

 This is actually much easier than you might think.
 OK, you do have to take a bit of time and sit down to make those rolls, but after making 3 or 4 of them, you will get the hang of it and things will go pretty quickly.

-Start by bringing a large pot of water to a boil and boiling the leaves for 3 or 4 minutes.
+Start by bringing a large pot of water to a boil.
+Boil the leaves for 3 or 4 minutes.
 Some might say that this pre-cooking of the leaves is not really necessary.
-However, my grandmother always did that, my Syrian friend who gave the recipe for the Syrian Stuffed Vine Leaves does it as well and the only time I didn’t do that I found the vine leaves a bit too rough.
-It is up to you though, it might also depend on the brand of vine leaves you are using.
+However, my grandmother always did that, my Syrian friend who gave the recipe for the Syrian stuffed vine leaves does it as well and the only time I didn’t do that I found the grape leaves a bit too tough.

 Both methods work well for both cabbage and vine leaves, but I prefer to use the first method when rolling the sturdier cabbage leaves and the second method for the delicate vine leaves, I think the chance of breaking the leaves when tucking them in is higher when stuffing the vine leaves.
 However, you can try both methods and choose the one you feel more comfortable with.

-One thing to keep in mind is to not over stuff the rolls, if you have too much filling the rolls will probably open during the cooking process.
+One thing to keep in mind is to not overstuff the rolls, if you have too much filling the rolls will open during the cooking process.
 About 1-2 teaspoons filling for a medium vine leaf should do.
 You will notice if you have too much filling, you will not be able to form the roll properly.

 You could add some of these other recipes to make a nice mezze meal for a small gathering: